Cultural impact of Taylor Swift

 Several authors and publications consider Taylor Swift a culturally significant music artist.
 (Note: Attributed to Burt, Cartwright, Dunn, Jericho, Lansky, McGrath, Molanphy, Politi, Sisario, Unterberger, Yahr, Yang, et cetera.)

-The American singer-songwriter Taylor Swift has influenced popular culture with her music, artistry, performances, image, politics, fashion, ideas and actions, collectively referred to as the Taylor Swift effect by publications.
+The American singer-songwriter Taylor Swift has influenced popular culture, music, and economics with her artistry, performances, image, politics, fashion, ideas, and actions, collectively referred to as the Taylor Swift effect by publications.
 Debuting as a 16-year-old independent singer-songwriter in 2006, Swift steadily amassed fame, success, and public curiosity in her career, becoming a global monocultural figure.

-One of the most prominent celebrities of the 21st century, Swift is recognized for her versatile musicality, songwriting prowess, and business acuity that have inspired artists and entrepreneurs worldwide.
-She began in country music, ventured into pop, and explored alternative rock, indie folk and electronic styles, blurring music genre boundaries.
-Critics describe her as a cultural quintessence with a rare combination of chart success, critical acclaim, and intense fan support, resulting in her wide impact on and beyond the music industry.
+Often described by authors as the most prominent celebrity of the 21st-century, Swift is the only artist across all fields of art to have been named Person of the Year by Time.
+She started in country music, reshaping the genre's appeal and extending its reach to the untapped markets of Asia.
+She then ventured into pop, expanding the genre's perceived artistic boundaries by emphasizing emotional engagement without forfeiting chart success.
+Electronic, folk, and rock styles were explored in her subsequent releases, blurring music genre boundaries.
+Swift's expansive career has led critics to describe her as a rare combination of chart success, critical acclaim, and intense fan support, resulting in her wide impact on and beyond the music industry.
+She is recognized for her versatile musicality, songwriting expertise, and sharp entrepreneurial sense, as well as an American cultural symbol.
+She replaced the Beatles as the most covered artist of the world.